-- High school outreach for early intervention and dual-enrollment programs in feeder high schools is included in the program.
+- High school outreach for early intervention and dual-enrollment programs in feeder high schools

-- Writing Skills Placement - a multiple-choice test that requires students to find and correct errors in essays, including basic grammar, punctuation, sentence structure, and rhetorical skills.
+- Writing Skills Placement: a multiple-choice test that requires students to find and correct errors in essays, including basic grammar, punctuation, sentence structure, and rhetorical skills.

-- Writing Essay (e-Write) - e-Write can be used alone or in conjunction with the Writing Skills Test to place students in appropriate English courses.
+- Writing Essay (e-Write): e-Write can be used alone or in conjunction with the Writing Skills Test to place students in appropriate English courses.

-- Mathematics Placement - a multiple-choice test that evaluates students’ ability levels in terms of basic mathematical performance and application skills such as demonstrating conceptual understanding of principles and relationships for mathematical operations.
+- Mathematics Placement: a multiple-choice test that evaluates students’ ability levels in terms of basic mathematical performance and application skills such as demonstrating conceptual understanding of principles and relationships for mathematical operations.